Indian Spring Wildlife Area - Private

 Roving wildlife, Migrating birds, and Star-filled night skies.
 This makes for year-round wildlife/photography experiences.

-2020 has seen white tail deer take permanent residence on the place in the reparian and on the wooded hill top area.
-They are now feeding in the daytime hours.
+As of 2022 white tail deer have taken permanent residence on the place especially the creek and the wooded hill top area.
+The deer are usually seen late in the day.

 Indian Spring Pictures: